Sage Elsesser

-Sage Gabriel Carlos Atreyu Elsesser (born January 31, 1997), also known as Navy Blue, is an American regular-footed skateboarder, rapper, record producer, visual artist, and model.
+Sage Gabriel Carlos Atreyu Elsesser (born January 31, 1997), also known as Navy Blue, is an American skateboarder, rapper, record producer, visual artist, and model.

 Elsesser has been sponsored by several skater fashion brands including Converse and Supreme, as well as becoming a professional skater in 2014 through skater collective and clothing store Fucking Awesome.
 Aside from skating and music, he is also a model for various clothing brands and an artist, most notably handling the art direction for Earl Sweatshirt's album I Don't Like Shit, I Don't Go Outside in 2015.

+Musical career

+2015-19

 In 2015, Elsesser began releasing several EPs under his Navy Blue stage name, in addition to rapping with and producing for the likes of Earl Sweatshirt, MIKE, Armand Hammer and Wiki, among many others.

+2020-2021: Label founding and first three albums

 On February 4, 2020, he founded independent record label Freedom Sounds with the release of his debut studio album Àdá Irin.
-Elsesser has since followed-up with two studio albums; Song of Sage: Post Panic!
-(2020) and Navy's Reprise (2021).
+Elsesser later followed-up with two studio albums; Song of Sage: Post Panic!
+(2020), and Navy's Reprise (2021).

+2022: Quadrilogy

+In 2022, Elsesser released a Saga of Sage quadrilogy vinyl boxset which consisted of Song of Sage: Post Panic!, Gift of Gabriel: Rain’s Reign!, Crypt of Carlos: Onward! and Arc of Atreyu: Neverending!, with the latter three being set to only exist in their physical form.
+The album titles all include one of Elsesser's four names.

+2023-24: Signing to Def Jam, Ways of Knowing and Memoirs in Armour

+In 2023, Elsesser signed with Def Jam Recordings and released his lead single "Chosen" on March 10.
+On March 23, Elsesser's seventh studio album Ways of Knowing was released under his label Freedom Sounds, under exclusive license to Def Jam Recordings.
+The album featured guest appearances from Zeroh, J Rocc, Kelly Moonstone, Liv.e and Venna; and was fully produced by Budgie.

+A year later, Navy Blue released his eighth album Memoirs in Armour on August 2.
+The project was recorded within the last two months prior to release, after being dropped from Def Jam.